vcync/modV-Workshop/README.md

 * Use Audio reactive parameters, smoothing, blend modes of layers
 * Load a custom shader from Diana / Eliza into modV
-* Load custom image like a logo
+* Load custom image like a logo to recreate the modV workshop teaser

 Demo: Custom image + Audio reactive scale using the microphone